libwfa/libwfa/README.md

 Code and ideas by F. Plasser, M. Wormit, S. A. Bäppler, B. Thomitzni, and A. Dreuw

+Further contributions by F. Chen, P. Pokhilko, and A. I. Krylov

 Please contact one of the authors if you are interested in interfacing libwfa to your quantum chemistry code.
 See LICENSE for licensing information.

 To compile the standalone version, type: